-The Institute for Social Research and Evaluation (ISRE) is a research institute located at the University of Northern British Columbia but operating in partnership with a number of local government and non-government agencies including the City of Prince George and the Northern Interior Regional
+The Institute for Social Research and Evaluation (ISRE) is a research institute located at the University of Northern British Columbia but operating in partnership with a number of local government and non-government agencies including the City of Prince George, Northern Interior Regional Health Board, Human Resources Development Canada, Regional District of Fraser Fort George, Prince George United Way and the Canadian Red Cross.

-Health Board.
 ISRE undertakes broad-based public opinion polling (with in-person or telephone interviews or mailout surveys), special targeted surveys (e.g., related to health, employment, crime, family issues, etc.), focus groups, and the evaluation of public and private programs.